anshuljg07/BioBank-Automated-Pipeline/README.md

 # The Team
-This repo is currently maintained by [Anshul Gowda](https://www.linkedin.com/in/anshul-gowda-693206200/).
+This repo is currently maintained by [Anshul Gowda](https://www.linkedin.com/in/anshul-gowda-693206200/) and Aditya Biswas.
 Feel free to reach out!

 # Citation
 This repo is free for an academic use.
 Please do not forget to cite the following paper.